How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 • People pay a lot of money each month for vigilance services.
 Smart bells, window/door sensors, and human detection cameras might readily identify a robbery and alert the authorities, lock doors, turn off lights, and record the various divisions of the house.

 • While no one is home, smart smoke and fire alarms could detect a fire sparked by a short circuit and instantly summon firemen.
-This would save a lot of money in terms of the expensive claims for damages and lost items that are common in this situation.
+This would save a lot of money in terms of the expensive claims for damages and lost items that are common in this type of situation.

-Connected Cars
+Connected Cars:

 Telematics is now being used to connect cars to IoT apps.
-Insurance firms can track driver behavior via telematics, which allows them to monitor the driver’s routes, speed, acceleration, and steering wheel rotation in real-time using a basic mobile device (or even a mobile phone app).
+Insurance firms can track driver behavior via telematics, which allows them to monitor the driver’s routes, speed, acceleration, and steering wheel rotation in real time using a basic mobile device (or even a mobile phone app).
 We can track engine temperature and pressure, oil level, brakes, seat belt detection, human presence detection, temperature and humidity within the car, and dozens of other metrics by having real-time access to these variables.
 This information can then be applied to:

 • Measure how safe each individual journey was using machine learning algorithms by analyzing the sensor data and using those rates in the dynamic policies to reward good behavior and add penalties in the case of an infraction or risky behavior.

 • Reduce fraudulent claims by analyzing the collected data in the event time frame to understand if the driver was negligent.
-It was caused on purpose if the impact measured by the sensors and the driver’s behavior matched the report description.
+It was caused on purpose if the impact measured by the sensors and the driver’s behavior matches the report description.

 • Warn in case it detects the presence of a human being or animal forgotten inside the car and activates an emergency plan with a warning to the customer, opening windows, turning on air conditioning, etc.